Illinois House of Representatives Committee on Investigation of the Herrin Massacre transcript of hearings, April 11-May 17, 1923 on Microfilm

 independent union, and members of the United Mine Workers of America (UMW).
 The SSMU

-Herrin and Marion, Ill., owned by the Southern Illinois Coal Company, of which he
+in Herrin and Marion, Ill., owned by the Southern Illinois Coal Company, of which

-promise of safe conduct, to an armed force of several hundred striking miners.
+a promise of safe conduct, to an armed force of several hundred striking miners.
+Twenty-one

-Twenty-one SSMU men were subsequently killed.
-In the ensuing trial, public opinion
+SSMU men were subsequently killed.
+In the ensuing trial, public opinion made it impossible

-made it impossible to convict any of those individuals indicted for murder or
+to convict any of those individuals indicted for murder or related crimes.

 Transcript of testimony heard in April and May of 1923 before an Illinois House of

-the following major local and poitical figures: Carlo Black (adjutant general of the
+of the following major local and poitical figures: Carlo Black (adjutant general of

-Station, and business partner of Lester), DeWitt T. Hartwell (county judge), Robert
+and business partner of Lester), DeWitt T. Hartwell (county judge), Robert Herrin

-Herrin (chief of police in Herrin), Fox Hughes (sub-district vice-president and
+(chief of police in Herrin), Fox Hughes (sub-district vice-president and United Mine

-United Mine Workers of America official), A.B.
-McLaren (coal operator), Ralph B.
+Workers of America official), A.B.
+McLaren (coal operator), Ralph B. Mitchell (general

-Mitchell (general manager of Cosgrove Interests), Len Small (governor), William J.
+manager of Cosgrove Interests), Len Small (governor), William J. Sneed (state senator

-Sneed (state senator and president of sub-district, Illinois Miners Organization),
+and president of sub-district, Illinois Miners Organization), S.D.
+Storme (county

-S.D.
-Storme (county clerk and deputy under Thaxton), and Robert Tracy (locomotive
+clerk and deputy under Thaxton), and Robert Tracy (locomotive engineer).
+The transcript

 Involved was a conflict between members of the Steam Shovel Men's Union (SSMU), an